 Jimmy originally wanted to open a hot dog stand, but the start-up costs were too high, so he settled for starting a sandwich shop.
 The first Jimmy John’s store opened the day after Liautaud’s 19th birthday near a cluster of bars a few blocks from Eastern Illinois University.
 At the time, Jimmy owned 52 percent of the business and his father owned the other 48 percent.

 To build his customer base, Jimmy delivered sandwiches to dorm rooms for a 25-cent fee.
 To grow the business, Jimmy worked 18 hours each day and taught himself how to handle the finances.
 A year after opening, Jimmy had made a $40,000 profit, which he split with his dad.
-A year later, Jimmy paid his dad back the original loan, with interest, and became the sole owner of Jimmy John’s.
+A year later, Jimmy paid his dad back the original loan, with interest, and became the sole proprietor of Jimmy John’s.

 In 1986, Liautaud opened a second shop near Western Illinois University and then expanded to Champaign, Illinois, now home to Jimmy John’s headquarters.
 By 1994, Jimmy had ten stores that were making $1 million in gross profit each year and he began selling franchises.
 The menu remained simple and Jimmy implemented systems with checklists.
 He also required standardization in his restaurants, from the size of refrigerators to where sinks are placed.